mlandis/phyddle/docs/source/tutorial.rst

 .. note::

-    We recommend transforming numerical labels as real-valued variables (i.e. they can be negative-, positive- or zero-valued).
-Non-negative valued labels, such as rate parameters, can be transformed into real values through a log transformation, ``log(x)``.
-Bounded labels, such as probabilities or proportions, can be transformed to real values using the logit transformation, ``log(x / (1 - x))``.
+    We recommend transforming numerical labels as numerical variables (i.e. negative-, positive- or zero-valued real numbers).
+Non-negative valued labels, such as rate parameters, can be transformed into unbounded values through a log transformation, ``log(x)``.
+Doubly bounded labels, such as probabilities or proportions, can be transformed to unbounded values using the logit transformation, ``log(x / (1 - x))``.

 .. code-block:: R